kmzbrnoI/rcs-api/Home.md

  * MTB is a RS485-based bus which consists of a single master (called MTB-USB) and multiple slaves.
- * There are several types of slaves, each has different deatures:
+ * There are several types of slaves, each has different features:
   - MTB-UNI
   - MTB-UNIm
   - MTB-TTL